sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

     ![The Subscription blade is displayed, with Resource providers selected and highlighted under Settings.
 On the Resource providers blade, migration is entered into the filter box, and Register is highlighted next to Microsoft.DataMigration.](media/azure-portal-subscriptions-resource-providers-register-microsoft-datamigration.png "Resource provider registration")

 ### Task 9 (Migrate to Azure SQL): Create Azure Database Migration Service for SQL Server

->**Note**: If you plan to complete an Oracle to PostgreSQL migration, skip this task, and complete Task 10 instead.

 In this task, you will provision an instance of the Azure Database Migration Service (DMS).